execution-flows/fy/documentation_site/docs/tutorial/method/method.md

 2. Code Generation:
     - Everything between `:::py # fy:start` and `:::py # fy:end`.
     - The `import abc` statement is automatically added once at the top of the file.
 When the ___fy___ tool detects this import in the code, it skips adding it again to avoid disrupting the import order.
-    - The generated code includes the creation of an abstract base class (ABC) mixin, `:::py With_Greet_MethodMixin_ABC`.
+    - The generated code includes the creation of an abstract base class (ABC) mixin, `:::py Greet_MethodMixin_ABC`.
     - The `_greet` method is defined as an abstract method, meaning any subclass must implement this method.
 3. User Input:
     - The only code the user needs to write is the method declaration within the `"""fy` block.
 The ___fy___ tool then generates the boilerplate abstract method code.